 The Mabee Student Center and the Southerland-Mabee Center (SMC) provide various forms of recreation and entertainment.
 The amenities available in the Student Center include: Eagle Coffeehouse & Grill featuring televisions, computers, ATM machine, and a fitness center.
 The Student Center can be reserved by student groups for parties and other events.
-The SMC contains a racquetball court, an indoor track, in addition to the gymnasium.
-Various sports are also offered through campus recreation with competitions in softball, volleyball, ping pong, basketball, and flag football each year.
+The SMC contains an indoor track, in addition to the gymnasium.
+Various sports are also offered through campus recreation such as softball, volleyball, ping pong, basketball, and flag football.
 Information about campus recreation is available in the Office of Student Affairs.